justsml/knex-spatial/README.md

 ## Expressive Shape API

-It's easy to define shapes using plain JS objects using `Knex Spatial` helper method `convertShapeToSql`
+It's easy to define shapes using plain JS objects using the helper method `convertShapeToSql`

 ### Geography Shapes